 Having access to lots of natural light is probably one of the most important concerns for a homeowner.
 Even if you’re not fond of being woken up by direct sun rays, it’s always easier to block off the sunlight than to bring it into a room where you’ve installed tiny windows.
 If you’re still making plans for your dream house, or are considering a renovation in the near future, this article is for you.
+It can also be helpful if you are about to sell and you find yourself needing some home staging in Melbourne.
 We’ll go through several ways that can help you bring more light into your home.

 The first step to getting enough light into your room is having clean, large enough windows that are not blocked by trees or weeds.
 Of course, there are a lot of hacks (which we’re going to go through as well) you can use to reflect the light and direct it towards the ceiling, floor, or dark corners.
 However, they might not be of much use if your windows are tiny, cloudy, and there’s a huge tree that hasn’t been trimmed for ages right in front of them.
 So, first things first: